Updated: Aug 21, 2019

 , it gets even worse.
 Therefore, when next a woman decides to "come forward" with an allegation, rather than encourage her, you should pause for thoughts, know the true reason why she's so unforgiving, what she hopes to achieve by the accusation, and how many lives she is likely to destroy in the process.

 CJ's mom is now leading a new fight to change laws and restore the rights of accused men in murky ("he said she said") cases like this one.
-She says her efforts are to prevent other sons from falling victims to what her innocent son went through with the current feminocentric system.
+She says her efforts are to prevent other sons from falling victim to what her innocent son went through with the current feminocentric system.
 She is also considering to sue the police department for their gynocentric handling of the case.
 Please support her efforts #Justice4CJ and...

 Say "NO" to fictimhood